 The Year 8 Art syllabus provides a structure to learn how visual qualities can be manipulated to represent ideas, beliefs and values.
-Assignments may explore both two dimensional and three-dimensional artwork using a variety of different methods and materials.
+Over the two or three terms, assignments may explore both two-dimensional and three-dimensional artworks using a variety of different methods and materials.
 The work of other sculptors and artists is used to inform this work and the materials used.
 Assignments offer opportunities for our pupils to practise and understand the 'visual elements' used by artists to create works of art.
 Pupils will focus their responses upon certain aspects of making art, for example, line and tone, or shape and space.
 The 'visual elements' are not hierarchical.
-We aim to remain sensitive to the manipulative power of images and discuss these issues when they arise.
-Art reflects the is essentially a challenging subject.

-Where possible the projects link to current and relevant exhibitions in London.
+Where possible, the projects link to current and relevant exhibitions in London.